mdalmaruf/OnlineShopping/README.md

-# Create a Online Shopping using Flask Project
+# Create a Online Shopping Application using Flask Project
 ![OnlineShopping](/App.JPG)

 ## Open Visual Studio and select Create a new project